jabree00/cyberProjects/finals/README.md

 Within a fast-flux network, multiple IP addresses are assigned to a single domain.
 On the one hand, a fast flux network aims to assign IPs unpredictably.
 On other hand, networks use similar techniques for legitimate reasons.
 Both Round-Robin DNS and Content-Distribution networks support a single domain with multiple IP addresses.
 However, these techniques produce a predictable IP address through the use of consistent IP pools and location-based allocation (Sheng et al., 2010, Section 2.1).

 At a high-level, a fast flux network is implemented through the following actions: The malicious actor obtains control of numerous IPs.
 Every few minutes, A records on the DNS servers are automatically updated such to point to different IP addresses (Sheng et al., 2010, Abstract).
-This complicates the process of attributing malicious to a particular threat actor or the offending devices; therefore, these networks prolong efforts to stop criminal activity (Al-Nawasrah et al., 2018).
+This complicates the process of attributing malicious to a particular threat actor or the offending devices; therefore, these networks prolong efforts to stop criminal activity (Al-Nawasrah et al., 2018, Introduction).
 </p>

 <h2>Three Main Ideas</h2>